noblecloud/WeatherUnits/README.md

     def _meter(self):
         return self.changeScale(self._Scale.Meter)

-    # As with the pervious class, this method is called to convert from Metric to Imperial
+    # As with the pervious class, this method is called to convert from Metric
+    # to Imperial.
     def _foot(self):
         return self._meter() * 3.280839895013123